spack/spack/lib/spack/docs/workflows.rst

    The ``spack load`` and ``spack module tcl loads`` commands, on the other hand, are not very smart: if the user-supplied spec matches more than one installed package, then ``spack module tcl loads`` will fail.
-This may change in the future.
-For now, the workaround is to be more specific on any ``spack load`` commands that fail.
+This default behavior may change in the future.
+For now, the workaround is to either be more specific on any failing ``spack load`` commands or to use ``spack load --first`` to allow spack to load the first matching spec.

 """"""""""""""""""""""